IzaacMammadov/docs.urbit.org/content/courses/hoon-school/F-cores.md

 _specifically_ is an arm, and how is it used for computation?
 Let's begin with a preliminary explanation that we'll refine later.

-An {% tooltip label="arm" href="/glossary/arm" /%}} is some expression
+An {% tooltip label="arm" href="/glossary/arm" /%} is some expression
 of Hoon encoded as a noun.
 (By 'encoded as a noun' we literally mean:
 'compiled to a Nock formula'.
 But you don't need to know anything about
 {% tooltip label="Nock" href="/glossary/nock" /%} to understand Hoon.)
-You virtually never need to treat an arm as raw data, even though technically you can—it's just a noun like any other.
+You virtually never need to treat an arm as raw data, even though technically you can-it's just a noun like any other.
 You almost always want to think of an arm simply as a way of running some Hoon code.

 Every expression of Hoon is evaluated relative to a subject.
 An {%